How to Use a Fire Extinguisher: The PASS Method

 Training and Hands-On Practice

-Most organizations require fire extinguisher training.
+OSHA mandates annual fire extinguisher training for all employees under 29 CFR 1910.157(g), and hands-on practice with live fire is the most effective way to build competence.
 OSHA requires employee training on portable extinguishers (29 CFR 1910.157).
 Training should cover PASS method and when to use versus evacuate.
 Refresher training recommended annually.

 Hands-on practice: some fire departments and vendors offer burn demonstrations.
 Actually using an extinguisher—even on a small test fire—builds confidence.
 Video training and classroom instruction aren't substitutes for this.